NPTP/RaylTime/README.md

 - **[SDL](https://www.libsdl.org/)** (Simple DirectMedia Layer)
   - Window
   - Keyboard input
-  - No graphics API used other than setting pixel colours based on raycast result.
+  - No graphics API used other than setting pixel colours based on raytrace result for that pixel.
 - **FINDSDL2_ttf** (Cmake module)
   - Used to link SDL2 ttf library for text UI in SDL window.
     - Required as CMake find_package() currently only supports SDL1.